-Feline cerebellar hypoplasia is a neurological disorder that occurs when a cat's brain does not develop properly in the womb.
+Feline cerebellar hypoplasia is a neurological disorder that occurs when a cat's brain did not develop properly in the womb.
 This disorder is congenital, meaning it is present at birth.
-A cat with cerebellar hypoplasia has an underdeveloped cerebellum, which is located in the back of the brain beneath the cerebrum.
-The cerebellum is the part of the cat's brain responsible for coordination, spatial awareness, and fine motor skills.
+A cat with cerebellar hypoplasia has an underdeveloped cerebellum, a part of the brain located in the back of the brain beneath the cerebrum.
+The cerebellum is responsible for coordination, spatial awareness, and fine motor skills.
 The characteristic symptoms of this disorder lead to its common name of "wobbly cat syndrome."

-Feline cerebellar hypoplasia is not life-threatening, but it may have a negative impact on the cat's quality of life depending on the severity.
+Feline cerebellar hypoplasia is not typically a life-threatening condition, but it can have a negative impact on the cat's quality of life depending on the severity.

 Symptoms of Cerebellar Hypoplasia in Cats

 What Causes Cerebellar Hypoplasia in Cats?

 There is no simple test to diagnose cerebellar hypoplasia in cats.
 However, your veterinarian may recommend a series of tests to rule out more serious conditions.
 Your vet will likely start with routine lab work like blood chemistry, complete blood count, and urinalysis.
-These tests may reveal metabolic problems, organ dysfunction, or abnormal cells in blood or urine.
+These tests may reveal metabolic problems, organ dysfunction, or abnormal cells in the blood or urine.

 Your primary vet may refer you to a veterinary specialist, like a neurologist, to pursue further testing.
 The best way to rule out other major neurological conditions is for a veterinary specialist to conduct a CT or MRI scan.
 A cerebrospinal fluid tap may also be recommended to look for bacterial or viral infections.
 The CT or MRI may show brain abnormalities including but not limited to cerebellar hypoplasia.

 How to Treat Feline Cerebellar Hypoplasia

 There is no cure for feline cerebellar hypoplasia.
 Sadly, euthanasia may be the most humane option for cats with very severe cerebellar hypoplasia.
-Fortunately, most cats with mild to moderate cerebellar hypoplasia can lead relatively normal lives with a little extra help from their owners.
+The good news is that most cats with mild to moderate cerebellar hypoplasia can lead relatively normal lives with a little extra help from their owners.